TaylorBriggs/react-native-typewriter/README.md

 This flag will ensure the enclosing container's size and shape is fixed.
 Prevents the text from shifting around as it grows into its container.

-### maxDelay
+### delay

 type: `Number` default: `100`

-The maximum delay between each typed token in milliseconds.

-### minDelay

-type: `Number` default: `20`

-The minimum delay between each typed token in milliseconds.
+The delay between each typed token in milliseconds.

 ### delayMap